 Shelter and transitional housing is offered by the Salvation Army to Broward County Florida residents.
 The organization can and has provided individuals in the community the equivalent of thousands of nights of shelter per year.
 People who stay in this housing will usually qualify for food, and tens of thousands of hot meals are distributed to the needy.

 Shelter and short term housing is provided by about 50 apartments that are owned and run by the Salvation Army.
 While someone stays at one of these apartments they will also benefit from life skills, case management, and other services such as parenting classes, credit repair, and budgeting.

-Holiday, Thanksgiving and Christmas assistance is offered most years.
-During some Christmas holidays, over 3000 children from low income, working poor or less fortunate families were able to receive toys and gifts from the Angel Tree program.
+Free holiday, Thanksgiving and Christmas assistance is offered most years.
+During some Christmas holidays, several thousand children from low income, working poor or less fortunate families were able to receive toys and gifts from the Angel Tree program.
 This program is run by the Salvation Army in partnership with hundreds of local churches, individuals, and businesses.
 All of these groups, and people from the community, donate their time and money to the Angel Tree program.

 Homeless pregnant women and their children can receive help from the Salvation Army New Beginnings Program.
 This service provides low income and needy with free food, short term shelter and housing, and safety.